Ever laughed at your parents for not being able to edit their social media settings…then had to Google how long it takes to boil an egg?

 Look at how perfect their life is.

-Pastor Steve Furtick suggests “the reason we struggle with insecurity is because we compare our behind-the-scenes with everyone else’s highlights reel”.
+Steve Furtick suggests “one reason we struggle with insecurity is because we’re comparing our behind-the-scenes to everyone else’s highlight reel”.

 “People don’t post photos when they’re struggling, or studying, or when their friends leave them out.
 They post pictures of themselves feeling good, out with friends or on holidays,” Dr Greenberg explains.

 This is where it becomes problematic.
 People look at heavily edited and photoshopped photos and think “Oh wow, their life looks so good!”

 Nowadays, there are apps that feed our desire for perfection.
 There’s apps that allow us to morph our bodies to look like supermodels, plan out the ‘aesthetic’ of our Instagram feed, and even apps that tell us who has unfollowed us.

 A recent study investigating social media and young people’s mental health and wellbeing found that Instagram is the worst of the mix.
 While the photo-based platform scored points for self-expression and self-identity, research found that it was also associated with high levels of anxiety, depression, bullying, and FOMO – the “fear of missing out”.

 “Young people are increasingly used to ‘filtering’ their lives and presenting only their best ‘self’ at the expense of reality.”